valtimo-platform/valtimo-documentation/using-valtimo/dashboard/create-dashboard.md

 ### Adding widget: Case count

-Currently, there is only one widget that is supported.
-That is the widget with datasource 'Case count' and display type 'Big number'.
+Valtimo 10.7, there is one supported widget, with datasource 'Case count' and display type 'Big number'.
 This widget can be created by following the instructions above.
 More information on how to fill in the form, can be found [here](/reference/modules/dashboard.md#case-count)